coatespt/cursor-twitter/SESSION_NOTES.md

 - Attach the batch number to each Tweet in the union of all Tweets in the clusters
 - Cluster again
 - Identify the current clusters that link to earlier clusters.
 - Print the longevity value with each cluster.
+This would be how long similar tweets have survived as recognizable subjects.

 ### A Graphical Front End